Ereiarrus/ComplementsBotPy/README.md

 Note that you might need to VIP me in your chat, especially if your viewers tend to make heavy use of the !complement command - this is because Twitch seems to count many bot messages as spam, and mutes/times out the bot.

+If, for whatever reason, you decide to change your Twitch username, know that the bot will NOT be in your chat if you don't take action.
+You will have to come into the bot's channel chat and type !refresh.
+MAKE SURE you run the !refresh command after changing your username, as if you change your username a second time without having run the !refresh command after the first time you changed it, you will not be able to get the bot to join your chat on your own (i.e. you will have to contact me and get me to run the !refreshall command)

 #### Anywhere commands

 The following commands work anywhere that I have joined: